akeneo/Dockerfiles/README.md

 - [**akeneo/php**](https://hub.docker.com/r/akeneo/php): An image with PHP CLI preconfigured, based on `debian:jessie-slim` or `debian:stretch-slim`.
 This image is used to run command line PHP scripts.
 - [**akeneo/fpm**](https://hub.docker.com/r/akeneo/fpm): An image with PHP FPM preconfigured, to be used with any PHP project, based on `akeneo/php` (needs to be run along `nginx` or `httpd`).
 This image is to be used with Apache to serve the PIM.
-- [**akeneo/node**](https://hub.docker.com/r/akeneo/node): An image with Chromium and Puppeteer, used to run the front-end tests of the PIM.
+- [**akeneo/node**](https://hub.docker.com/r/akeneo/node): An image with Node, Yarn, Chromium and Puppeteer, used to build front and run the front-end tests of the PIM.

 All PHP and FPM images are available as follow: